Points of View Recent Developments in Patient-Reported Outcome (PRO) ―Survey and Analysis Using a Clinical Trial Registry Database―

 3-3.
 By Trial Phase

-The number of PRO-related clinical trials by study Phase is then shown below.
+The number of PRO-related clinical trials by study Phase is then presented below.
 First, the ratio of PRO-related clinical trials to total clinical trials in each Phase was highest in Phase 3 (including Phase 2/3), followed by Phase 4 (Figure 3, bar graph).
 This is the same trend as in the previous two reports.

 3-4.
 By Country/Region